 Contractual Arrangement: Fixed-term appointment

-Contract Duration (Years, Months, Days): Two years, first year probationary period.
+Contract Duration (Years, Months, Days): One year, first year probationary period.
+Post of limited duration.:

 IMPORTANT NOTICE: Please note that the deadline for receipt of applications indicated above reflects your personal device’s system settings. .